ivan-yankov/bash/README.md

 | `cmd-flag <flag>... <text>` | Option taking no value. |
 | `cmd-env <NAME> <text>` | Environment variable the command reads. |
 | `cmd-example <text>` | Example invocation.
 Repeatable. |

-A positional with a default is optional; one without is required, and required positionals must come before optional ones.
-A type ending in `...` collects the remaining arguments into an array and must be declared last.

-Options may be given several spellings: `cmd-flag -r --replace "..."` accepts both, and binds to the long one, here `ARG_replace`.
-Flags default to `false` and become `true` when passed.

-All declarations must appear **before** `cmd-parse`; anything after it is never seen. `--` ends option parsing, so a value that starts with `-` can still be passed as a positional.

-### Types

 | Type | Accepts |
 | --- | --- |